ayushbudh/ATM-Application/ATMApplication/README.md

  3. Withdraw amount if the withdrawal amount is less than the available balance in the account.
- 4. Deposit inputted amount by the user.
+ 4. Deposit input amount by the user.

  5. Generate the most recent receipt after the transaction with the date and time of printing that particular